Skip to content

 Sitting in the sun-drenched amphitheater, surrounded by ruins and ruins of conversation

-The stage itself still shows bas-reliefs: mythological scenes, winged figures, and vegetal patterns.
-It’s one of the best-preserved examples of Roman imperial theatre architecture in Anatolia, and it feels massive, mythic, and oddly silent.
+The stage itself still shows bas-reliefs, mythological scenes, winged figures, and vegetal patterns.
+It is one of the best-preserved examples of Roman imperial theatre architecture in Anatolia, and it feels massive, mythic, and oddly silent.

 The museum

 Housed inside a former Roman bath, the small museum on site is dense with expression.
-You’ll find intricately carved sarcophagi featuring scenes of battles, banquets, and abductions.
+You will find intricately carved sarcophagi featuring scenes of battles, banquets, and abductions.

-There are fragments of statues—torsos, lions, laurel wreaths.
+There are fragments of statues, torsos, lions, and laurel wreaths.

 The spiral serpent of healing